 Whether it’s ordering a pizza or purchasing concert tickets, customers want some confirmation of their purchase.
 In the financial services arena this need for confirmation is even more important.
 Leading institutions are increasing the level of engagement that consumers feel throughout the origination and new customer onboarding process.

 To keep up with the shifting customer expectations, banks are utilizing automated communication capabilities that proactively reach out to applicants to keep them updated on the status of any requests, enlist their help where necessary, and welcome them as new customers.

-Once they’re opt-in, consumers can be engaged throughout their journey with the financial institution, whether it’s alerts for offers that customers qualify for, to receiving reminders for payments and other collections activities.
+Once they’ve opted in, consumers can be engaged throughout their journey with the financial institution, whether it’s alerts for offers that customers qualify for, or receiving reminders for payments and other collections activities.

-One leading retail finance organization was able to contact 65% of the people who had been approved for but not used their credit services without human intervention, freeing up associate time to help the customers that needed assistance.
+One leading retail finance organization was able to contact 65% of the people who had been approved for credit services but had not used them – without human intervention, freeing up associate time to help the customers that needed assistance.

 How businesses interact with customers has dramatically changed in the last five years.
 For financial institutions, customer engagement today means creating the ideal experience for each current and new customer.
-At its core, these experience have to be delivered quickly, efficiently and most important, digitally.
-In my upcoming my third and final blog in this series, I will be discussing best practices for improving the decisions that drive the customer experience: analytics for offer determination and decision accuracy.
+These experiences have to be delivered quickly, efficiently and most important, digitally.
+In my third and final blog in this series, I will be discussing best practices for improving the decisions that drive the customer experience: analytics for offer determination and decision accuracy.